public-transport/hafas-client/docs/writing-a-profile.md

 ## 4. Additional info

-I consider these improvements to be *optional*:
+We consider these improvements to be *optional*:

 - **Check if the endpoint supports the journey legs call.**
 	- In the app, check if you can query details for the status of a single journey leg.
 It should load realtime delays and the current progress.